Staking out Springfield:How a Chinatown High Schooler Takes His Community’s Fight to Lawmakers

 Source: Shuxi / Chinatown Spotlight

-For older residents, the trip was equally eye-opening.
-Elaine Chiu, a septuagenarian and fixture in Chinatown civic life who once served as president of the Hong Kong Club of Chicago, had never lobbied in Springfield before.
-She admitted she was unsure of what to expect, but left feeling empowered.
+Even for older residents, the jaunt to Springfield was eye-opening.
+Elaine Chiu, a septuagenarian fixture in Chinatown civic life who served as president of the Hong Kong Club of Chicago, had never lobbied state legislators before.
+She said she was unsure what to expect but left feeling empowered.

 “You could try to schedule a meeting with a legislator or the governor on your own, but they are so busy that if a single individual requests a meeting, they might not agree to see you—they wouldn't even know who you are,” Chiu said.